enso-org/ide/docs/contributing.md

 ## Development Environment
 The project builds on MacOS, Windows, and Linux.
-Please note that cross-platform builds work on all of these platforms, however, MacOS packages built on Windows and on Linux will not have a proper icon, as generation of MacOS icons is a non-trivial task on these platforms.
+Cross-platform targets work well on all of these platforms, however, MacOS package will miss the right application icon if built on Linux or Window due to non-trival icon generation on these platforms.
 In order to develop the source code you will need the following setup:

 - **The Rust Toolchain (nightly-2019-11-04)**
   This project uses several features available only in the nightly Rust toolchain.